 Superficial second degree burns typically heal with conservative care (no surgery required) in one to three weeks.
 Topical medications are placed on the burn wound.
 Daily wound bandage changes are the norm.
 New epidermis grows in one to three weeks with proper wound care.

-degree burns appear more pale than pink.
+Deep second degree burns appear more pale than pink.
 The skin is drier and the sensation of that skin can be diminished.
 Sometimes these burns will need surgery for skin grafting.
 This decision cannot be made in the first few days and a short course of conservative treatment (topical medications) will be tried to allow wounds to heal if possible.